Pakistan’s new army chief takes charge of military

 The TTP in a statement Monday ended the ceasefire, vowing new attacks.

 That’s raised fears of violence in Pakistan which has witnessed scores of deadly attacks, mostly claimed by the TTP, an umbrella group of several militant factions.
 Pakistani Taliban were behind a 2014 attack on an army-run school in the northwestern city of Peshawar that killed 147 people, mostly schoolchildren.
+On Tuesday, Hina Rabbani Khan, the country’s deputy foreign minister, traveled to Kabul on a planned visit.
+She was expected to discuss a range of issues, including the latest threat from the Pakistani Taliban, in her talks with government officials.

 Tuesday’s change in military command comes days after Prime Minister Shahbaz Sharif named Munir to replace Bajwa, who handed over his traditional “baton of command” to Munir at a ceremony amid tight security in the garrison city of Rawalpindi.